mulchy/MEAN-guide/README.md

 In the get call, we return the results of querying the database for everything.
 In the response, we send down a JSON version of the cats database.

-If we start Mongo, the Server, and the application now, everything should be all hooked up!
-(Don't forget to run grunt before starting the app.)
-Type in a name of a cat, it will go back to the server, then the database, then come all the way back and be rendered to the page.
+If we start Mongo, the Server, and the application now, everything should be all hooked up! (**Don't forget to run grunt before starting the app.**) Type in a name of a cat, it will go back to the server, then the database, then come all the way back and be rendered to the page.

-And that is the short of it!
-OBVIOUSLY we will deep dive this topic by topic for the next couple weeks, but at this point, you should have a working MEAN application.
+At this point, you should have a working MEAN application.
 If you can, I would recommend going through this guide a couple times over the next couple weeks to work toward an understanding of everything that is happening conceptually.

 This is tough content, and if you made it here, pat yourself on the back (seriously).
 Help those around you who might be struggling with this content, it will help you understand it much better.